 Updated WWE Summerslam Card

-WWE has an updated card for SummerSlam following Monday’s episode of Raw.
+WWE has an updated card for SummerSlam following Tuesday’s episode of Smackdown.
 The show takes place on August 14th from Toronto, Ontario, Canada and airs live on the WWE Network.
 The updated card is as follows:

 * WWE Universal Championship Match: Brock Lesnar vs. Seth Rollins